What is an SBA loan and how do I qualify?

 What types of SBA loans are available?

-There are several types delivered through two categories of SBA-certified lenders.
-Institutions designated as preferred lenders are authorized to make final decisions on certain types of loans on behalf of the SBA, which can create a faster and easier process.
-Other approved lenders need to submit loan requests to the SBA for approval.
+There are several types of SBA loans that can be delivered through two different categories of lenders.
+Institutions designated as preferred lenders are authorized to make credit decisions on behalf of the SBA, allowing borrowers to get the funds they need faster than with a regular SBA lender.
+On the other hand, non-SBA preferred lenders need to submit loan requests directly to the SBA for approval, which can result in a much longer process.

 SBA 7(a) loans

-SBA 7(a) loans can be used for a variety of approved purposes including the purchase or refinance of commercial real estate, new construction, expansion or renovation, working capital, and business acquisitions or partner buyouts.
+SBA 7(a) loans can be used for a variety of approved purposes including commercial real estate purchase or refinance2, new construction3, expansion or renovation, working capital, and business acquisitions or partner buyouts.

 Ideal for: